-In this alternative BNSF would construct a near-dock railyard similar to the proposed Project at a location outside of the ports.
-It should be noted that some of these sites would be outside of the POLA's jurisdiction and the POLA would not be the lead agency for purposes of conducting CEQA environmental review, nevertheless these sites are considered in this alternative.
-This alternative resembles the proposed Project in that it involves construction of a new railyard, but it differs in that it would use a different site than the proposed Project site.
+In this alternative, the LAHD would authorize construction of a near-dock facility at a location outside its boundaries.
+The railyard would, like the proposed Project, use conventional cargo-handling and cargo moving technology.
+This alternative resembles the proposed Project in that it would be located outside the Ports, but it differs in that it would use a different site than the proposed Project site.

-Four sites identified by the San Pedro Bay Ports Rail Market Study - Part 2 (Parsons 2004) were considered (Section 5.1.3.1).
-Three of the sites (Watson Yard, West of Alameda, and East of Alameda) are in (the East of Alameda site) or immediately adjacent to the Port in Wilmington; the fourth (Carson Street/Del Amo/West Alameda Street) is in Carson near the intersection of Alameda Street and I-405, approximately 6 miles north of POLA.
+Four sites identified by the San Pedro Bay Ports Rail Market Study - Part 2 (Parsons 2004) were considered (Section 2.5.2.1).
+Three of the sites (Watson Yard, West of Alameda, and East of Alameda) are immediately adjacent to the Port of Los Angeles (POLA) in Wilmington; the fourth (Carson Street/Del Amo/West Alameda Street) is near the intersection of Alameda Street and I-405, approximately 6 miles north of POLA.

 All four sites were considered too small, poorly configured, and in the case of the West Alameda site, too close to residential communities.
-The Watson site would necessitate construction of another railyard to replace the functions of the Watson Yard, the West of Alameda site would require extensive property acquisitions and business relocations, and the East of Alameda site has since been designated as the site of the Pier A Railyard relocation, making it unavailable.
+The Watson site would necessitate construction of another railyard to replace the functions of the Watson Yard, the East of Alameda site would require extensive property acquisitions and business relocations, and the West of Alameda site has been designated as the site of the Pier A Railyard relocation, making it unavailable.
 All four were judged less suited to a railyard than the site of the proposed Project, and were eliminated from further consideration.